-b.
+d.
 Submittal of Reports as NetDMR Attachments

-After the permittee begins submitting DMR reports to EPA electronically using NetDMR, the permittee shall electronically submit all reports to EPA as NetDMR attachments rather than as hard copies, unless otherwise specified in this permit.
-A report submitted electronically as a NetDMR attachment shall be considered timely if it is electronically submitted to EPA using NetDMR with the next DMR due following the particular report due date specified in this permit.
+After the permittee begins submitting electronic DMRs, the permittee shall electronically submit all reports as NetDMR attachments rather than as hard copies, unless otherwise specified in this permit.
+A report submitted electronically as a NetDMR attachment shall be submitted to U.S. EPA by the 28th day of the month following the calendar quarter it was due.